The ultimate guide to B2B branding

 3. Establish your brand’s look and feel

 How will customers identify your brand?
-What is your visual and verbal identity?
-Establishing a cohesive identity is integral to your brand’s success, and you should start with focusing on the following:
+What is your verbal and visual identity?
+Establishing a cohesive identity is integral to your brand’s success, and you should start by focusing on the following:

-• Logo: Is a key point of identification; they’re the symbol that customers use to recognise your brand.
-Ideally, you’ll want people to instantly connect the sight of your logo with the memory of what your business does – and, more importantly, how it makes them feel.
+• Logo: This is the key point of identification; they’re the symbol that customers use to recognise your brand.
+Ideally, you’ll want people to instantly connect the sight of your logo with the memory of what your business does and, more importantly, how it makes them feel.

 • Brand colours: Choose colours that are clearly distinguishable across all of your brand assets, from your website, to your business cards, to your packaging.